Scientific consensus

-Consensus is achieved through scholarly communication at conferences, the publication process, replication of reproducible results by others, scholarly debate, and peer review.
-A conference meant to create a consensus is termed as a consensus conference.
-Such measures lead to a situation in which those within the discipline can often recognize such a consensus where it exists; however, communicating to outsiders that consensus has been reached can be difficult, because the "normal" debates through which science progresses may appear to outsiders as contestation.
-On occasion, scientific institutes issue position statements intended to communicate a summary of the science from the "inside" to the "outside" of the scientific community, or consensus review articles or surveys may be published.
-In cases where there is little controversy regarding the subject under study, establishing the consensus can be quite straightforward.
+Consensus is achieved through scholarly communication at conferences, the publication process, replication of reproducible results by others, debate, and peer review.
+A conference meant to create a consensus is called a consensus conference.
+Such measures within a discipline can establish a consensus, although communicating to the lay public that consensus exists may be difficult because the "normal" debates toward gaining consensus may appear to outsiders as revealing uncertainty.